Infinidoge/nix-minecraft/README.md

 #### `servers.<name>.restart`

-Value of systemd's Restart= service configuration option.
+Value of systemd's `Restart=` service configuration option.
 Due to the servers being started in tmux sockets, values other than "no" and "always" may not work properly.
 As a consequence of the "always" option, stopping the server in-game with the /stop command will cause the server to automatically restart

+To prevent infinite crash loops, there is a start limit of 5 times within 2 minutes.

 #### `servers.<name>.enableReload`

-Reload server when configuration changes (instead of restart).
-This action re-links/copies the declared symlinks/files.
+Reload server when configuration changes instead of restarting.
+This re-links/copies the declared symlinks/files.
 You can include additional actions (even in-game commands) by setting `<name>`.extraReload.

 #### `servers.<name>.extraReload`